Naoise Dolan: Career

+Exciting Times (2020)

 Dolan began writing Exciting Times in 2017, when she was living in Hong Kong.
 She completed writing the novel in five months.
-The novel received critical acclaim, and was often likened to the work of Sally Rooney, a fellow Trinity College Dublin graduate.
+The novel received critical acclaim, and was often likened to the work of Sally Rooney, a contemporary Trinity College Dublin graduate.
 The novel follows a 22-year-old Dubliner, Ava, while she is teaching English in Hong Kong, and her relationships with Julian, an Oxford-educated banker, and Edith, a corporate lawyer from a wealthy Hong-Kong family.
 The New York Times described it at as a novel where "jealousy and obsession, love and late capitalism, sex and the internet all come whirling together in a wry and bracing tale of class and privilege."

-Dolan was shortlisted for The Sunday Times Young Writer of the Year award in 2020 and for the Dalkey Literary Award (Emerging Writer) in 2021.
-In May 2020 it was announced that Exciting Times had been optioned for a US television series by Black Bear Pictures, and in August 2021 it was revealed that Phoebe Dynevor would star in the adaptation and act as executive producer.
-The series will be produced by Amazon Studios.
+Dolan was shortlisted for The Sunday Times Young Writer of the Year Award in 2020 and for the Dalkey Emerging Writer Award in 2021.
+In May 2020 it was announced that Exciting Times had been optioned for a US television series by Black Bear Pictures, and in August 2021, Phoebe Dynevor was announced to the star in the adaptation and act as executive producer, in a series to be produced by Amazon Studios.

+The Happy Couple (2023)

 In a March 2021 interview, Dolan stated that she was making edits on her second novel.
+Her sophomore novel The Happy Couple was released in the United Kingdom on 25 May 2023.
+The novel revolves around a couple dealing with their flawed relationship days before their wedding told from different perspectives.
+The Guardian gave it a mostly positive review describing it as "funny and direct" while musing, "Dolan more often uses her wit simply to parcel out insights and provocations among her cast rather than using them to build personalities we really care about."
+In a positive review The Telegraph lauded Dolan's skill as a writer noting, "This book confirms her as an artful comic novelist with a distinctive signature style."
+The novel is "study not of love or romance but of the motivating force of self-delusion."